-nstlog: (100) [steps]
+nstlog: (1000) [steps]

-frequency to write energies to log file, the last energies are always written nstcalcenergy: (-1)
+frequency to write energies to log file, the last energies are always written nstcalcenergy: (100)

 frequency for calculating the energies, 0 is never.
 This option is only relevant with dynamics.
 With a twin-range cut-off setup nstcalcenergy should be equal to or a multiple of nstlist.
 This option affects the performance in parallel simulations, because calculating energies requires global communication between all processes which can become a bottleneck at high parallelization.
-The default value of -1 sets nstcalcenergy equal to nstlist, unless nstlist ≤ 0 , then a value of 10 is used.
-If nstenergy is smaller than the automatically generated value, the lowest common denominator of nstenergy and nstlist is used.

-nstenergy: (100) [steps]
+nstenergy: (1000) [steps]